freeCodeCamp/2018-online-jamstack-hackathon/README.md

 ## Purpose
 The Hackathon is designed to be a fun and educational environment.
 Of course there will also be competition for prizes -- but our main goal is education, building community, and learning to use some cool APIs and technologies!

-## Perks

-Thanks to the generosity of GitHub, you will have coffee, breakfast, lunch, and light dinner on all three days! 👏*applause for GitHub*👏

-Send them a thank you note for being the most amazing hosts on [Twitter](https://twitter.com/github)!

-Once hacking ends on Sunday, we'll celebrate with some beer, wine, cocktails and mockatails, and watch the top 6 teams get interviewed.
-The interviews will be broadcast on the many monitors at GitHub's office.
-Then we'll reconvene to see the top 3 teams present on stage!

-## Location
-GitHub HQ
-88 Colin P Kelly Jr St,
-San Francisco, CA 94107

 ## Team Size
 * Max team size: 6